2021 Annual Report

 Gwinnett Great Days of Service

-One weekend a year is no longer enough to meet the ever-changing needs in Gwinnett County.
-Gwinnett Great Days of Service officially transitioned from the Gwinnett Coalition to Gwinnett County’s Volunteer Gwinnett program last year to offer year-round volunteer opportunities to better meet the growing needs of our community.
-Learn more about the transition and how strategic collaboration has allowed Gwinnett to exponentially expand our volunteer impact.
+With nearly one million residents, one weekend a year is no longer enough.
+In order to scale and meet the growing needs in Gwinnett County, Gwinnett Great Days of Service transitioned to Gwinnett County’s Volunteer Gwinnett which enables year-round volunteer opportunities and increased impact.

 Gwinnett Cares 1.0 (Emergency Response)

 Collective Impact Initiatives